 I won’t accept somebody being rude to my people.

 I won’t accept somebody unjustly talking badly about my people or the service they provide.

 I won’t accept people breaking promises or pledges to me without providing a reason & apologizing.

-I’m sure that I was trying to demonstrate to my people that I always do have your back, that it’s not just something cool you say during a team meeting.
+I’m sure that I was trying to demonstrate to my people that I always had their backs, that it’s not just something cool I say during a team meeting.
 I have no problem whatsoever (duh) displaying my emotions, even if they’re not quite professional in others’ eyes!

-> Darlene Verastegui Diaz reminded me about the time when she had a pretty tough day, was tired of constantly getting beat up by customers & expressed a desire to leave CitiPhone (and Citi).
+– Darlene Verastegui Diaz reminded me about the time when she had a pretty tough day, was just so tired of constantly getting beat up by customers & expressed a desire to leave CitiPhone.